Stagecoach Gold route 1: Route

-The route 1 starts at Aldershot Bus Station, which is next to the rail station, and makes its way through Aldershot.
-It then travels through the Aldershot Military Camp, passing by the Military Stadium and Military Museum.
+The route 1 starts at Aldershot town centre, promptly travelling through the Aldershot Military Camp, passing by the Military Stadium and Military Museum upon departure.
 Reaching North Camp, a district of Farnborough, it travels via Alexandra Road.
 At the Farnborough College of Technology, the route 1 travels along a short section of the A325, turning off to stop at the Kingsmead bus station, adjacent to the shopping name of the same name.
 Buses on this route usually wait there for a few minutes to allow interchange between other non-Gold branded Stagecoach South buses.

 Upon departure of Farnborough, the route 1 rejoins the A325 for another short section before making a short double-run to the Main Rail Station.
 Returning to the A325, it follows the road up to the Blackwater Shopping Park (colloquially known as Farnborough Gate), where it avoids the bypass, travels past Frimley railway station and through the High Street.
 The route 1 then joins the B3411 (Frimley Road) to travel up to Yorktown, a district of Camberley, with some evening and overnight journeys make a double-run to Frimley Park Hospital prior to the B3411 section.
-It turns right onto the A30 (London Road), then onto Charles Street, adjacent to The Atrium.
-Subsequently travelling past Camberley railway station, the route 1 crosses the A30 to follow the trunk road (Kings Ride, College Ride, Upper College Ride) that leads to a circular turnaround near Collingwood College.
+It turns right onto the A30 London Road, then onto Charles Street, adjacent to The Atrium shopping centre.
+Subsequently travelling past Camberley railway station, the route 1 crosses the A30 to follow the trunk road (Kings Ride, College Ride, Upper College Ride) that leads to a turning circle near Collingwood College.

 The total off-peak journey time in either direction between Old Dean and Aldershot is about an hour.